Implementation of the Foreign Account Tax Compliance Act (FATCA)

 EU state aid

-The EC also released on 19 September 2018 the final decision for the McDonald's case and stated that no state aid was granted by Luxembourg.
+On 19 September 2018, the EC also released the final decision for the McDonald's case and stated that no state aid was granted by Luxembourg.

 Upon the publication by the EC of each of the opening/final decision(s), the Luxembourg government consistently stated that Luxembourg is confident that the allegations of state aid are unsubstantiated and that it will be able to convince the EC that no particular tax treatment or selective advantage was granted.